disarm-platform/docs/api-docs/creating-and-deploying-functions/creating_in_R.md

 ```

 ## Test your function
-Assuming your `test_req.json` is saved in the same folder as your `main.R` file, you can test the function from the command line, e.g.
+Create a `test_req.json` file.
+You can test the function from the command line, e.g.

 ```
 cat test_req.json | Rscript main.R